openvinotoolkit/openvino/src/frontends/onnx/docs/architecture.md

 # ONNX Frontend architecture

-On the class diagram below is shown structure and relations between basic classes of ONNX Frontend:
+The class diagram below shows the structure and relations between the basic classes of ONNX Frontend:

 TBD - 93001